 Kim teaches on Mondays, Tuesdays, Thursdays and Fridays.
 She can be reached at firstname.lastname@example.org.

 Jennifer Bradney, Teacher

 Jennifer is a Colorado native and a mom.
 She started her Pilates practice after her ballet teacher suggested she give it a try, and has been practicing for over 17 years.
 She completed a comprehensive pre-certification in classical Pilates before continuing her education at The Pilates Center in Boulder, where she earned her Advanced Certificate in 2016.
 She likes to teach Pilates exercises in a doable, all-inclusive manner.
 She wants you to leave feeling lifted and grounded at the same time so that you can take on anything.

-Jennifer teaches on Sundays.
+Jennifer teaches on Sundays and Wednesdays, and is available to teach in Spanish.
 She can be reached at email@example.com.

 Regan Johannesen, Teacher